PostHog/posthog.com/contents/blog/group-analytics-launch.md

     />
 </BorderWrapper>

-As a result, group analytics are especially useful for certain types of product, such as:
+As a result, Group Analytics is especially useful for certain types of product, such as:

 - *B2B products:* If you sell primarily to businesses, groups can be used to track data at a company-level and report on metrics such as Daily Active Companies.